Expenses and Financial Assistance

 Students are responsible for any balance remaining on their Student Account due to

-A student who earns a grade of “F” or “I” in all classes at the end of the semester
+who earns a grade of “F” or “I” in all classes at the end of the semester is also

-is also subject to the Return of Title IV policy.
-Professors will be e-mailed to
+subject to the Return of Title IV policy.
+Professors will be e-mailed to verify the

-verify the last date of attendance in class and the withdrawal calculation will be
+last date of attendance in class and the withdrawal calculation will be completed

-completed based on the professor’s certification of the last day the student attended
+based on the professor’s certification of the last day the student attended the course.

 Note: If a student withdraws before census date (last day to drop a class without